Oleg Sadikov

 Comprehensive testing approaches

 Customers are more likely to forgive bad experiences to a brand they trust.
 A quite logical question: what makes people trust you?
 In the software products field, these are convenience, smooth flow, and security.
-And the lion’s share of these features is impossible without comprehensive testing.
+And the lion’s share of these features is impossible without full-cycle testing.

 External software testing providers know the ropes of which tool fits the particular situation and challenge.
 For example, Selenium for automation, JMeter for performance testing, and OWASP ZAP for security assessments.